Shift in Verb Tenses Worksheets

 Watch students in grade 7 deliver their own takes in this shift in tense exercise.
 Their analysis has now grown from ordinary to promising, as you help them identify the shift and write it as a good or bad one.

-As much as the 7th grade children would aspire to learn it all in a day, it takes some practice before you can coronate them with excellence.
+As much as the 7th grade and 8th grade students would aspire to learn it all in a day, it takes some practice before you can coronate them with excellence.
 Here, they identify the shift, and if it's wrong, rewrite the sentence.